VYANKEE/CoderWing_Project/README.md

  E-Commerce Website

+MADE A FRONTEND LANDING PAGE AND A SIGNUP PAGE WITH BACKEND API

 This is a full-stack E-Commerce web application built using JavaScript, Node.js, Express, and EJS templating engine.
 The project includes a fully functional backend API and a simple frontend interface for shopping and product management.